wp-plugins/flyzoo/readme.txt

 * **In-browser chat**: chat windows will auto reload while browsing the site

-* Single Sign On for WordPress/BuddyPress: users can log in and chat using their existing WordPress account
+* Single Sign On: users can log in and chat using their existing WordPress credentials

-* Secure Connection: We provide automatic encryption for HTTPS/SSL based websites. **(WOW and PRO Plans)**
+* Secure Connection: We provide automatic chat encryption for HTTPS/SSL based websites. **(WOW and PRO Plans)**

 * Customize window colors **(WOW and PRO Plans)**